 Beyond bones, milk really does a body good.
 It keeps your heart pumping and your body moving.
 Dairy is a part of MyPlate for a reason – it helps us get the nutrients we need for a lifetime.

 - Good for your heart: Calcium, potassium, magnesium and protein don’t just help build healthy bones, they’re a key to heart health… a win-win for your body!
-Following the DASH diet helps deliver those nutrients.
+Following the DASH Eating Plan helps deliver those nutrients.

 - Good for your health: Dairy foods can benefit your waistline and reduce the risk of Type 2 diabetes and cardiovascular disease.